-IEP teams, ILCD team, and 504 committee will continue to provide pertinent information regarding specific accommodations necessary to ensure the success of all students.
+IFSP/IEP teams, ILCD team, and 504 committee will continue to provide pertinent information regarding specific accommodations necessary to ensure the success of all students.
 Students who do not receive Title or Special Education interventions partake in skills building or enrichment activities in the classroom.
+High Ability Learners (HAL) participate in enrichment activities during this time.
 English Language Learners (ELL) receive academic interventions as needed as well as language and vocabulary building instruction.
 Students with high needs also receive interventions from the paraprofessionals, as necessary.
 All instructional and intervention materials and strategies are research-based.